w3c/publishingcg/TaskForces/fxl-a11y/index.md

+---
-# Fixed Layout Accessibility Taskforce
+title: Fixed Layout Accessibility Taskforce folder
+date: 2025-01-30
+---

 The fixed layout accessibility taskforce incubated in the Publishing CG and is now a joint work of the Publishing CG and Maintenance WG.